-7. LEASE OBLIGATIONS, OTHER COMMITMENTS, AND CONTINGENCIES
+8. LEASE OBLIGATIONS, OTHER COMMITMENTS, AND CONTINGENCIES

 We lease certain warehouse and office facilities and office equipment under non-cancelable operating leases.
-Rent expense from continuing operations for fiscal 2015, 2014, and 2013 was \$1.8 million, \$1.5 million, and \$1.6 million, respectively.
-Under the terms of the Transaction, Arrow assumed many of our facility leases and we are sub-leasing space from Arrow.
-Our future lease commitments for minimum rentals, including common area maintenance charges and property taxes during the next five years have been adjusted to reflect the Transaction as follows (in thousands):
+Rent expense from continuing operations for fiscal 2016, 2015, and 2014 was \$2.0 million, \$1.8 million, and \$1.5 million, respectively.
+Our future lease commitments for minimum rentals, including common area maintenance charges and property taxes during the next five years are as follows (in thousands):